 - Blood Panel with a Prostate Cancer Screening (Men 50 and Older*)

-- Colonoscopy to Check for Colon Cancer (Men 45 and Older)
+- Colonoscopy to Check for Colon Cancer (New guideline: Men 45 and Older**)

 Some important things men can do to help prevent disease and premature death is to eat healthy, be physically active, maintain a healthy weight, not smoke, only drink in moderation, and manage stress.
 These small daily choices add up to big results!

-If it’s been a while since the men you care about have been to the doctor for a routine physical, pick up the phone and schedule a visit.
-Bingham Memorial has offices in Blackfoot, Idaho Falls, Pocatello, and Shelley.
+If it’s been a while since you’ve been to the doctor for a routine physical, pick up the phone and schedule a visit.
+Bingham Healthcare has family medicine practices in Blackfoot, Idaho Falls, Pocatello, and Shelley.
 Call (208) 785-4100 to find an office near you or visit BinghamMemorial.org/Family-Medicine

 *African-American men and men with a family history of prostate cancer may wish to begin prostate screenings at age 40 or earlier.